Erin Collopy, Ph.D., Chairperson

 Dual Degree Program

 Resident Courses.
 Students who are minors are required to take at least one upper-level 3-hour class in residence in the target language at Texas Tech University.
-Students who are majors are required to take at least three upper-level classes (9 hours), including 6 hours of writing intensive, in residence in the target language at Texas Tech.
+Students who are majors are required to take at least three upper-level classes (9 hours), including 3 course of Communication Literacy, in residence in the target language at Texas Tech.
 Students who study abroad with the university programs (which involve faculty from this department) may include those courses among the required courses.
 Foreign study courses taken through approved exchange programs or other programs affiliated with Texas Tech are not considered as resident courses.

 Study Abroad Courses.
 The department encourages students to study abroad and is very proud of its study abroad programs.
 Students enrolled at Texas Tech have many opportunities and options to study abroad, and many take this opportunity to enhance their language skills.
-Resident semester abroad programs are available in Seville, Spain.
-The department operates summer programs in Seville, Spain; Munich, Germany; San Luis Potosi, Mexico; France; and, in alternate years, Salvador, Brazil, and Russia.
+Resident semester and academic year abroad programs are available in Sevilla, Spain.
+The department operates summer programs in Sevilla, Spain; Munich, Germany; San Luis Potosi, Mexico; Reims, France; Rabat, Morocco; Trentino Region of Italy, and, in alternate years, Salvador, Brazil, and Russia.
 In addition, the department offers a classical archaeology summer field course.
 Students enrolled in Arabic, Chinese, French, Italian, Japanese, Portuguese, and Russian have other opportunities to study abroad in the respective countries.
 During the long semester, students may earn up to 16 hours of credit and during the summer they may earn up to 6 hours of credit per summer semester.
 Course offerings may include from first year through graduate study.
 Students should check with the respective language advisors and program directors for specific information on the programs, including prerequisites and other important information.

 Successful completion of lower-numbered courses or equivalent competency is a prerequisite for enrollment in higher-numbered courses.
 For example, 2302 or its equivalent is a prerequisite for enrolling in a junior-level course, and completion of at least 3 hours at the junior level is a prerequisite for enrolling in a senior-level course.